Why Your Thyroid Labs Are Normal But You're Still Exhausted.

 Free T3 (Triiodothyronine)

-This is the active thyroid hormone your cells actually use for energy, metabolism, and brain function.
-You can have normal TSH and T4 but low T3 — meaning your body isn't converting thyroid hormone into the form it can use.
-This is one of the most common reasons people stay exhausted even when their labs look "fine."
+The active thyroid hormone your cells use for energy, metabolism, and brain function.
+You can have normal TSH and T4 but low T3, meaning your body isn't converting thyroid hormone into the form it needs.
+This is one of the most common reasons women stay exhausted with "normal" labs.

 Free T4 (Thyroxine)

-Your thyroid makes T4, which then converts to T3.
-Low T4 means your thyroid isn't making enough hormone to begin with.
+Your thyroid makes T4, which converts to active T3.
+Low T4 means your thyroid isn't producing enough.
 High T4 with low T3 means you have a conversion problem.

 Reverse T3 (rT3)

-This is an inactive form of T3 that blocks active T3 from working.
-When you're chronically stressed, inflamed, or low on certain nutrients, your body makes more Reverse T3 as protection.
+An inactive form of T3 that blocks active T3 from working.
+When you're chronically stressed, inflamed, or low on certain nutrients, your body produces more Reverse T3.
 High rT3 can cause severe hypothyroid symptoms even when TSH and T4 look perfect.

 T4 → T3 Conversion